-A fixed rate may be negotiated when a predetermined rate is not appropriate.
+A fixed indirect cost rate may be negotiated when a predetermined indirect cost rate is not appropriate.
 A fixed rate has the same characteristics as a predetermined rate, except that it may be adjusted for over or under recovery of indirect costs.
 The adjustment is based on a comparison of the organization’s actual and estimated costs at the organization’s fiscal year-end, with the difference being carried forward to a future period (usually the organization’s next fiscal year).
 A fixed rate may not be retroactively adjusted.
-Additional provisions for fixed rates as they relate to educational institutions may be found at OMB Circular A-21 (G)(4).

 Flow-Through Funds (or Pass-Through Funds)

-Funds that are distributed to a primary recipient and subsequently passed through to another organization that actually performs the program for which the funds are provided.
-There is no measurable involvement by the primary recipient in the expenditure of the funds.
-The primary recipient’s involvement is generally limited to monitoring and oversight.
-Flow-through funds should be considered in the development of an indirect cost rate(s), but are generally applicable to states and not local governments.
+Grant funds that are issued in whole or part via a grant award to another organization to carry out all or part of a grant project or program.

 FMGC Supplement on Procurement